 The Twin Cities is home to a comprehensive gender care team that provides transformative care for transgender and gender non-binary patients during all stages of their transition.
 Over time, the team has steadily grown to incorporate specialized physicians that can meet patients’ unique needs.
 Surgeons, dermatologists, psychologists, care coordinators and many other medical professionals with University of Minnesota Physicians and M Health Fairview all work to ensure that the process delivers a positive experience.

-The University of Minnesota Medical School established one of the longest-running gender care programs within the Program of Human Sexuality in the 1970s, but members of the transgender community still faced significant barriers to obtaining care.
+The University of Minnesota Medical School established one of the longest-running gender care programs within the Eli Coleman Institute for Sexual and Gender Health (formerly the Program in Human Sexuality) in the 1970s, but members of the transgender community still faced significant barriers to obtaining care.
 Gaps between primary care and specialty care persisted, laboratory work and surgeries were paid for out-of-pocket and discriminatory legislation limited access to treatments and procedures.
 In addition, care coordination between specialists was almost nonexistent.

 M Physicians has worked to eliminate these barriers by providing patients with access to the full spectrum of medical knowledge.
 “It was about bringing all of these different specialities that don’t normally function in the same clinic space together and coordinating care for patients that need multiple providers to get the care they need done,” said Matthew Mansh, MD, FAAD, M Physicians dermatologist.